Kiruthika2084/Devops-professional/Configuration Management and Infrastructure as Code.md

 ##### custom-resource
 ---
 - Include resources that are not cloudformation resource types, using custom-resource.
-Write custom provisioning logic in templates that AWS cloudformation runs anytime you update,create or delete stacks.
+Write custom provisioning logic in templates that AWS cloudformation runs anytime you update,create or delete stacks.This way we can manage all related resources in a single stack.
--
+- Use the AWS::CloudFormation::CustomResource or alternatively, the Custom::<User-Defined Resource Name> resource type to define custome resources in templates
+- custom resources require one property ,service token which specifies where CF sends requests, such as SNS
+- Associating Lambda with custome resources, the functions is invoked whenever custom resource is created, modified or deleted.
+CF calls Lambda API and pass request data to the function.
+- The power and customizability of Lambda functions in combination with AWS CloudFormation enable a wide range of scenarios, such as dynamically looking up AMI IDs during stack creation, or implementing and using utility functions, such as string reversal functions.
+- Normally, you might map AMI IDs to specific instance types and regions.
+To update the IDs, you manually change them in each of your templates.
+By using custom resources and AWS Lambda (Lambda), you can create a function that gets the IDs of the latest AMIs for the region and instance type that you’re using so that you don’t have to maintain mappings.
+- cfn-init helper script is primarily used to fetch metadata, install packages and start/stop services to your EC2 instances that are already running.

 #### ECS<->Secrets